getify/Functional-Light-JS/ch8.md

 ### Adapting Standalones To Methods

-If you prefer to work with only array methods, you have two choices.
+If you prefer to work with only array methods (fluent chain style), you have two choices.
 You can:

 1. Extend the built-in `Array.prototype` with additional methods.
-2. Adapt the standalone utility to work as a reducer function and pass it to the `reduce(..)` instance method.
+2. Adapt a standalone utility to work as a reducer function and pass it to the `reduce(..)` instance method.

 **Don't do (1).** It's never a good idea to extend built-in natives like `Array.prototype` -- unless you define a subclass of `Array`, but that's beyond our discussion scope here.
 In an effort to discourage bad practices, we won't go any further into this approach.

 Let's **focus on (2)** instead.
-Recall the `flatten(..)` standalone utility we defined earlier:
+To illustrate this point, we'll convert the recursive `flatten(..)` standalone utility from earlier:

 ```js
 var flatten =